 Sharpening your knife using a whetstone can be intimidating; however, you can do so easily with proper care.
 A whetstone is a sharpening stone that is commonly used to sharpen the knife’s blade.
 It is considered as an effective way to sharpen knives as it is both simple and cheap.

-- 【Wide range of application】: Whether it is Kitchen knife、Meat cleaver、Fruit knife、Cleaver ，or Scissors、Machete、Hunting knife、Chisel，even Axe, can be polished with Whetstone …
+- 【Suitable for more tools】Whether it is Kitchen knife、Meat cleaver、Fruit knife、Cleaver ，or Scissors、Machete、Hunting knife、 Chisel，even Axe, can be polished with whetstone knife sharpener …

 Whetstones usually have two different sides; one is coarse while the other is fine.
 By rubbing your knife against its surface at a certain angle, the blade tends to become sharper.
 Now, you can easily cut through most objects, which might pose a challenge earlier on.